 The Run Down

-If you're looking to avoid the crowds at Christkindlmarket at all costs but still want some German festive cheer, then this is the guide for you.
-We're taking you to Chicago's North side for a German food and beer crawl.
+Oktoberfest celebrations come and go, but this guide lets you enjoy German festive cheer all year round.
+This guide takes you through Chicago's North Side for a German food and beer crawl.
 You'll throw back beer steins and munch on liver pate, Bavarian steaks, sauerkraut, goulash, and schnitzel.
 Here are the details.

 1. Dinner and Beer @ Laschet's Inn